minimaxir/aitextgen/docs/tutorials/generate_1_5b.md

-# Generate Mass Text From GPT-2 1.5B
+# Generating From GPT-2 1.5B

 Want to generate a ton of text with the largest GPT-2 model, with the generation control provided by aitextgen?
 Now you can, at a surprisingly low cost! (\$0.382/hr, prorated to the nearest second)